awuorm/Sprint-Challenge--User-Interface/README.md

         4. Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
-       By default in flex-box , the axis is horizontal unless specified otherwise.
+       By default in flex-box , the axis is vertical unless specified otherwise.

 5. Explain why git is valuable to a team of developers.
         Git enables for collaboration amongst developers when working on a project.
 It is also